C-3-F/CS324/07-hw-sockets/README.md

- 6. *How do the local address and port values printed out by the client compare to those detected by the server?*
+ 6. *How do the local address and port values printed out by the client compare to those detected by the server?* it is 0.0.0.0 locally on the client and the actual port and address on the server

 In `client.c` copy the lines of code that retrieve and print the local address and port from the socket--starting with the initialization of the `addr_len`,